Mazar42/Numeriludique/README.md

 # Numeriludique
-A website to aggregate stuff to help people get familiar with digital
+A website to aggregate funny games and stuff to help people get familiar with digital (it's in french btw)